Mathematics

 Our aim is to establish an unthreatening climate for learning in which pupils are prepared to take risks and see their mistakes as part of their learning process.
 They will check the reliability of this solution against reasonable expectations and ideally, appreciate the satisfaction of solving the problem successfully.

-As students take their mathematics further they will be able to appreciate the beauty of mathematical patterns, the power of mathematical models and the overall fascination of the subject through cross curriculum activities and maths clubs.
+As students take their mathematics further they will be able to appreciate the beauty of mathematical patterns, the power of mathematical models and the overall fascination of the subject through cross curricular activities and maths clubs.
 Whilst we want students to achieve the very best examination results possible, we believe our curriculum goes beyond what is examinable.
 As a department we offer opportunities for individual and team competition through the UKMT, for example.

 As a department we work with students to prepare them for the next stages of their learning from Key Stage 3 to GCSE, from GCSE to college and to the world of work.

-Curriculum Overview
+Math Curriculum Overview

 Autumn 1